-The Concordia University Social Work Program advocates for and applies an affirmative action procedure and nondiscrimination policy which includes students, field instructors, supervisors, and agencies.
-Any form of discrimination is unethical and unjust and the social work program will actively seek out and include people of color, women, those who are physically handicapped, diverse national groups and older, 'nontraditional' students.
+The Concordia University Social Work Program advocates for and applies an affirmative action procedure and nondiscrimination policy that includes students, field instructors, supervisors, and agencies.
+Any form of discrimination is unethical and unjust and the social work program will actively seek out and include people of color, women, those who are physically handicapped, diverse national groups, and older, nontraditional students.

-The social work program will not discriminate in any aspect of the program, it's organizations and implementation, against any person on the basis of age, gender, race, color, creed, ethnic or national origin.
+The social work program will not discriminate in any aspect of the program, its organizations and implementation, against any person on the basis of age, gender, race, color, creed, ethnicity, or national origin.

-THE INDIVIDUALIZED MAJOR AND MINOR (30 cr minimum) (18 cr minimum)
+THE INDIVIDUALIZED MAJOR AND MINOR

+(Major 30 cr. minimum) (Minor 18 cr. minimum)

-An exception to the requirement of a ready-made major may be granted to a limited number of capable students with special needs or interests.
-For example, the student whose particular academic interests or career goals may better be served by a distinctive and flexible but related grouping of courses that provide for sustained contact with some problem or topic may develop an appropriate major within the existing resources of the college.
+An exception to the requirement of a readymade major may be granted to a limited number of capable students with special needs or interests.
+For example, the student whose particular academic interests or career goals may better be served by a distinctive and flexible, but related grouping of course, that provide for sustained contact with some problem or topic, may develop an appropriate major within the existing resources of the college.

-Such self-designated proposals are initiated by the student with the aid of the mentor or academic advisor, developed with the assistance of a professor from an appropriate field, and submitted to the Academic Council for evaluation and recommendation.
+Such selfdesignated proposals are initiated by the student with the aid of the mentor or academic advisor, developed with the assistance of a professor from an appropriate field, and submitted to the Academic Council for evaluation and recommendation.
 Final action rests with the Vice President of Academics.
 If approved, a copy of the plan must be filed in the student's records by the Registrar.